camronh/Lottery-Tutorial/README.md

 ### Setup

 Create a folder and open it up in your preferred IDE.
+We prefer [Visual Studio Code](https://code.visualstudio.com/download) with the [Hardhat extension](https://hardhat.org/hardhat-vscode/docs/overview).

 #### 1. Initialize a Node.js project